Casino Bus Maps - The Cash Cow Suburbs

 Where does the casino pick up punters in Sydney?
 (2011 data)

-According to New Matilda article "Clubs Australia Knows Its Heartland" (Benjamin Law; 15 Apr 2011), studies have shown an increased prevalence of gambling problems in Asian-Australia.
+According to New Matilda article "Clubs Australia Knows Its Heartland" (Benjamin Law; 15 Apr 2011), studies have shown an increased prevalence of gambling problems in Asian-Australian communities.

-The Star Express is a network of shuttle buses which operate on routes between The Star casino and suburbs across greater Sydney.
-Ten routes (11, 22, 33B, 38, 55, 66, 83, 88, 98, 99) service many suburbs that have high percentage of migrant population from non-English speaking backgrounds.
+The Star Express shuttle bus network operates on routes between The Star casino and targeted suburbs across greater Sydney.
+Ten routes service many suburbs that have high migrant population from non-English speaking backgrounds.

-We geocoded the casino's Star Express timetable and plotted the stops on maps showing distribution of non-english speaking populations in Sydney.
+We geocoded the casino's Star Express Timetable and plotted the stops on maps showing the distribution of non-english speaking populations in Sydney.

 How to read the maps